yyypsycheguy/VGGT-Sonata/readme.md

 ## Workflow walk through

-There are four main files need to be executed in order respectively for lekiwi image collecting teleoperation, VGGT inference, Sonata inference and lekiwi navigation.
+There are four main files that need to be executed in order respectively, clearly marked by each sections.
 Let's dive into each one, walk through how to execute them, and make sure some parameters are correct according to your own hardware.

 ### 1. Collect images by teleoperating Le Kiwi:

-First step is to collect images with the camera on le kiwi wrist to even have images stored in the image folder for VGGT inference.
+First step is to collect images with le kiwi wrist camera, to store images for VGGT inference.
 Le Kiwi is designed to run by being teleoperated, which means it needs to be connected vis SSH as well as by running the teleoperate file locally.
-Therefore, we need to collect images by teleoperating le Kiwi.
+Therefore, we need to collect images by teleoperating it.
 Feel free to move it around, make sure you take pictures enough for inference.

 Get into the directory containing the teleoperation file `lerobot/examples/lekiwi/teleoperate_collect_imgs.py`: